 "Should I be concerned about having an abortion?"

 Abortion is not just a simple medical procedure.
 Even though it is performed on a regular basis, for many women, it is a life-changing event that leaves them with significant emotional, physical, and spiritual side effects.
 Many of the women who have struggled with their past abortions, have expressed that they wish they would have known all the facts before they made their decision.

 "What can I do about people pressuring me?"

 You need to know that you have rights!
 Nobody can or should force you to have an abortion.
 This is your decision and your life, and you will the the one who is affected the most by the results of your decision.
-If your partner, husband, or parents are putting pressure on you to make a quick decision, try to explain the needs you're facing and see if you can involve them in counseling to find what your most positive options are.
-You do have the legal right to continue with the pregnancy if you so choose.
+If your partner, husband, or parents are putting pressure on you to make a quick decision, try to explain the needs you're facing and see if you can involve them in consultation with our advocates to find what your most positive options are.
+You do have the legal right to continue with the pregnancy.

 "What will happen to my dreams for life if I have this baby?"

 Right now this pregnancy may seem like a huge roadblock to you.
 Take courage in the fact that many women who have found themselves in the same situation as you do, have also found the necessary help and resources to make positive choices and still go on to realize their dreams.

 Still have questions?
 Want someone to talk to?